-Astrophotography is not a subject in which I really feel qualified to write, but I’m going to anyway.
-You see I’ve only ever really dabbled and played with long exposures, but you might argue that’s all anyone ever does, before getting ok at any form of photography.
+Astrophotography is not a subject I feel qualified to write about, but I’m going to anyway.
+You see, I’ve only ever really dabbled and played with long exposures, but you might argue that’s all anyone ever does, before getting ok at any form of photography.

 It’s hard not to admire great astrophotography work, like it’s hard not to admire stars generally.
-There are some great exponents of it locally to me in South Wales, including a guy named Dan Santillo.
-He appears to really put in the hard yards, camping out for hours, trekking into the Brecon Beacons.
-I imagine he owns a tripod and everything; maybe even more than one.
+There are some great exponents of it locally to me in south Wales, including Dan Santillo and Alyn Wallace, who has truly smashed it out of the park (or solar system) from his early years (2022 edit).
+These guys really put in the hard yards, camping out for hours in subzero temperatures, trekking into the Brecon Beacons.
+I imagine they own tripods and everything.
+Maybe even more than one.

 It was on my recent trip to Scotland that the long exposure astrophotography urge was reawakened.
 On the Isle of Skye one night I stepped outside to be greeted with a night sky unlike any I’d ever seen before.
 I vividly remember the immense blacker than black remote bushveld sky of South Africa, but at a considerably higher latitude this was something different again.
 The sky was chaotically dense with shimmering stars, a staggering depth and reach easily visible to the naked eye, shooting stars frequently whizzing this way and that, an epic tapestry of scale and space.
 I couldn’t resist trying to capture some of it from our cottage overlooking Loch Harport.
 I’d only taken with me the Canon 5D III and a 24-70mm f2.8 lens, but it was enough to get some reasonable shots.
 That tint of green – was that the not so far off northern lights?
 Had I done a bit more research, would I have been able to find a beach or area affording an even better view?